deejaygraham/sketchnoting-for-developers/draft.md

 # Hierarchy
-Create a hierarchy using size and separation

-use numbers for ordering
+Create a hierarchy using size and separation use numbers for ordering

+# Colour

+Several opinions on colour.
+I think it works best in small doses to add emphasis, usually when i use too much colour is when things start to get out of hand and it starts to look like a clown's nightmare.

-# Layouts
+# Structures

-straight, columns, top down is easy
-, meander, spider web, jazz
+There are several common layouts - straight, columns, top down is easy, modular, meander, spider web (radial) , jazz

 examples of layouts

-#Structures

-Radial
-Columns
-Modular
-Path-Meander
-Jazz

 # Secret Weapon